Notion Progress Bar: Goal Tracking & Task Completion

 You can also add other properties, such as a Review (text) property, where you can review your goals at the end of each month.

-Notion progress Bar | Project Completion
+Notion Project Completion (rollup)

 1. Set up your Tasks & Projects databases.